 In order to celebrate each dorm students’ birthday, they receive a skillet cookie from the dining hall at the beginning of their birthday month.
 A special birthday greeting is also given to them from the Seminary Guild.

-During Finals Week of each quarter, we provide snacks for the coffee break that takes place after morning chapel service.
+During Finals Week of each quarter, snacks are provided by Guild members for the coffee break that takes place after morning chapel service.

 Welcoming New Babies

-We make homemade t-shirts and booties for all new babies born to our students.
+A t-shirt and booties are given to all new babies born to our students.

-Receptions are hosted throughout the academic year, including Opening Service, Vicarage Placement, Call Night and Graduation.
+Receptions are hosted throughout the academic year including after the Vicarage Placement and Deaconess Internment Placement, Call Service and Graduation.

 At the end of every academic year, a gift is given to the wife of each graduate and to each deaconess graduate.
 And funds are donated to various student groups on campus.